raspberrychris/cryptotravellers/content/blog/tesla-to-use-cardano-as-payment.md

 ## How more energy efficient is Cardano than Bitcoin?

-Cardano is amazingly 1.6 million times more energy efficient than Bitcoin according to Cardano's founder Charles Hoskinson.
+Cardano is amazingly **1.6 million times more energy efficient than Bitcoin** according to Cardano's founder Charles Hoskinson.

 ![](/uploads/cardano-ceo-energy-efficient-than-bitcoin.png)

-## How well do Charles and Elon know each other?
+## Do Charles and Elon Musk know each other?

 ![](/uploads/dhcnwy7vqaeh3tv-1.jpg)